Samma år som barnkonventionen blev lag i Sverige utkom Barnombudsmannen, Integritetsskyddsmyndigheten och Statens medieråd...

 The Swedish Media Council is a government agency whose primary task is to promote the empowering of minors as conscious media users and to protect them from harmful media influences.
 The agency also coordinates the national effort for a strengthened media and information literacy in the general population.

-The Swedish Media Council represents Sweden in the European Expert Groups on Safer Internet for Children and Media Literacy External link. and together with the children’s rights organization Bris External link., we run the Swedish Safer Internet centre, part of the Insafe-INHOPE network of Safer Internet Centres in Europe External link..
+The Swedish Media Council represents Sweden in the European Expert Groups on Safer Internet for Children and Media Literacy External link. and together with the children’s rights organizations Bris and ECPAT Sweden, we run the Swedish Safer Internet Centre, and are part of the Insafe-INHOPE network of Safer Internet Centres in Europe External link..

 The Swedish Media Council generates and compiles relevant research and disseminates information and guidance concerning media development, media use and its’ effects, regarding children and young people.